lingtalfi/Chloroform/personal/mydoc/pages/chloroform-discussion.md

 When a form is posted, an array of key/value pairs is created representing the form data.

-In Chloroform, this array contains a merge of the $_POST and the flattened and filtered version of the $_FILES.
+In Chloroform, this array contains a merge of the $_POST and the flattened version of the $_FILES.

 By flattened, I mean dot flattened using the PhpUploadFileFixTool from @page(the PhpUploadFileFix planet).

-By filtered, I mean any empty file (i.e. no file uploaded) is filtered out.

 The postedData is a concept used a lot in chloroform.